 Exploratory Data Analysis is quite clearly one of the important steps during the whole process of knowledge extraction.
 If you want to set up a strong foundation for your overall analysis process, you should focus with all your strength and might on the EDA phase.
 In all honesty, a bit of statistics is required to ace this step.
 If you feel you lag behind on that front, don’t forget to read our article on Basics of Statistics Needed for Data Science.

+If you’re interested to learn python & want to get your hands dirty on various tools and libraries, check out Executive PG Program in Data Science.
 Oh, and what do you feel about our stand of considering “Exploratory Data Analysis” as an art more than science?
 Let us know in the comments below!